 Often, page filtering and virus detection web proxies are advantageously installed to reduce the risk of danger from the Internet.

-The green zone can itself be divided into sub-sections.
+The green zone can itself be divided into subsections.
 For example, IT team members are the only ones authorised to perform server maintenance in the orange zone.
-Obviously, therefore, they should be the only ones to have access to the maintenance services for these servers.
+Therefore, they should be the only ones to have access to the maintenance services for these servers.

 Warning!
-Don’t be deceived by the colour: many attacks can originate from the green zone (dissatisfied employees, external threats that infiltrate the company or infected computers to name just a few); as a result, computers in this area shouldn’t be granted full rights.
+Do not be deceived by the colour: many attacks can originate from the green zone (dissatisfied employees, external threats that infiltrate the company or infected computers to name just a few); as a result, computers in this area should not be granted full rights.

 Installing the servers directly in the green zone might be more convenient, but should be avoided due to any possible dangers that might arise.

-The blue zone gives restricted access (often to the Internet only) to visitors or to the staff’s private devices (iPads or telephones).
-This is typically the WiFi area.
+The blue zone gives restricted access (often to the Internet only) to visitors or the staff’s private devices (iPads or telephones).
+This is typically the Wi-Fi area.
 Internal services should only be accessible from this zone by taking certain precautions.

 Effective segmentation of the network can only be done using the appropriate tools.
-Firewalls, switches and, if necessary, WiFi antennae make up the heart of a segmented network, through which it should be possible to get good results even at low cost using free products.
+Firewalls, switches and, if necessary, Wi-Fi antennas make up the heart of a segmented network, through which it should be possible to get good results even at low cost using free products.
 Network segmentation is within everyone’s grasp and is very practical for small businesses.

 Proper segmentation of the network does not offer total protection and should never be considered as such.
 You should instead think of it as a necessary tool for the introduction of other security measures, such as intrusion detection systems, filters, antiviruses, etc.

 Case of a very small business.
-Segmentation can be limited to the use of an NAT router to separate the internal Internet network.
+Segmentation can be limited to the use of a NAT router to separate the internal Internet network.